Last updated: November 10, 2025

-Properly developing dough will give you a fighting chance at baking a lot of great bread.
-A good stand mixer is an essential tool for the aspiring bread baker.
-I bake sourdough bread for family, friends, and neighbors, and they want more.
+Properly developing dough will give you a fighting chance at baking a lot of great sourdough bread.
+A better stand mixer is an essential tool for the aspiring bread baker.
+I bake sourdough bread for extended family, friends, and neighbors, and they want more.
 Now, what makes for a good stand mixer?

-There is a respectable array of stand mixers for mixing flour, water, salt and kneading all into dough on the market.
-KitchenAids are well-known mixers, of course.
-But, with the exception perhaps of the commercial KitchenAid 8 Quart Bowl Lift Stand Mixer, most consumer-oriented KitchenAids are arguably too lightweight for heavy-duty kneading of even modest volumes of bread dough.
+A respectable array of stand mixers is available for mixing flour, water, and salt, not only for kneading but also for developing dough.
+KitchenAid mixers are well-known, of course.
+But, with the exception perhaps of the commercial KitchenAid 8 Quart Bowl Lift Stand Mixer, most consumer-oriented KitchenAids are arguably too lightweight for heavy-duty kneading of intermediate volumes of bread dough.

 NutriMill Artiste